Our Organisation Search Quick Links

 National Afforestation Model (AFFOR)

 Ireland’s agriculture is dominated by ruminant livestock systems, which account for one-third of national greenhouse gas (GHG) emissions.
-A considerable area of grassland is marginal for agriculture and could provide a better financial return in forestry, with the added bonus of storing (sequestering) carbon in the forest and avoiding agricultural greenhouse gas (GHG) emissions on the planted land.
-Harnessing this potential requires a deep understanding of how economic incentives, carbon values, biodiversity impacts, and farm heterogeneity shape land-use decisions.
+At the same time, a considerable area of grassland is marginal for agriculture and could provide a better financial return in forestry, with the added bonus of storing (sequestering) carbon in the forest and avoiding agricultural GHG emissions on the planted land.
+Harnessing this potential requires an understanding of how economic incentives, carbon values, biodiversity impacts, and farm heterogeneity shape land-use decisions.

 Combining bioeconomic modelling, carbon accounting, forest and agricultural biodiversity assessments and a value chain analysis of the impact of afforestation in the local economy, AFFOR provides a robust, farm-level evidence base to inform afforestation policies aligned with Ireland’s climate, biodiversity, and rural development objectives.